 Workshops with Purpose

-100 delegates from across the USA will be asked to share expertise in facilitated discussions to ultimately produce a menu of practical actions for Slow Food communities across the USA to deploy, measure, report and refine with the larger national community of advocates who seek change in our food system.
+100 delegates from across the USA shared expertise in facilitated discussions that ultimately produced a menu of practical actions for Slow Food communities across the USA to deploy, measure, report and refine with the larger national community of advocates who seek change in our food system.

-We are assembling those who recognize the importance of animal welfare and those whose livelihoods are directly related to animal husbandry.
-Our intention in doing this is to cultivate the kind of discourse that gives proper dignity to the animals, as it does to the craftsmanship associated with their care and slaughter.
+We assembled those who recognize the importance of animal welfare and those whose livelihoods are directly related to animal husbandry.
+Our intention in doing this was to cultivate the kind of discourse that gives proper dignity to the animals, as it does to the craftsmanship associated with their care and slaughter.

 We believe that now is the time to connect innovators in the alternative sphere with conventional producers who possess important, traditional knowledge about scale, animal husbandry, and the real-time business constraints of farming in the 21st century.
-This will be a great opportunity to network and grow new relationships.
+This was a great opportunity to network and to grow new relationships.

-In true Slow Food form, we will enjoy a tasting event on Friday and eat family-style on Saturday, always with a measured balance between pleasure and responsibility in food.
+In true Slow Food form, we enjoyed a tasting event on Friday and ate family-style on Saturday, always with a measured balance between pleasure and responsibility in food.

 Eric Skokan, Black Cat/Bramble & Hare (Boulder)